link-intersystems/lis-gradle-plugins/README.md

 This repository contains gradle plugins that should help you to set up and build projects easier.

+# Gradle Git Plugin

+The Gradle git plugin gives you access to the Git repository of your project.

+Take a look at the [Git Plugin Readme](git-plugin/README.md) for details.

 # Settings Plugins

 Plugins that can be applied to the maven settings.